ioslas/JAVA-mini_educated_projects/Junior_Beginner_level/BinarySearchTree/README.md

 - **Order Traversal(Printing)** node

 ## Features
-- Node creation and link connection using recursive methods crucial for trees
+- Node creation and link connection using recursive methods is crucial for trees
 - The types of order-traversal are:
   1. **In-order** (most common)
   2. **Pre-order**